d3lio/mrend/README.md

 ---
 ```

-This way you can configure your presentation without having to pass any special arguments to `mrend`.
+You can configure your presentation without having to pass any special arguments to `mrend`.
 Each presentation has its own such properties and you won't have to remember to pass them
 every time you need to rebuild the presentation.